Information and Advice

-To obtain a hard copy of the Peterborough Care and Support Services Directory please contact the Adult Early Help Team at Peterborough City Council on 01733 747474.
+To obtain a hard copy of the Guide to Independent Living in Peterborough, please contact the Adult Early Help Team at Peterborough City Council on 01733 747474.

 'Advocacy' means having someone to speak on your behalf.
 It means having someone to help you express your views and wishes, secure your rights and represent your interests.
 It helps anyone with a physical or learning disability, mental health needs or older people to make choices and decisions about their own health and social care.

-In Peterborough all commissioned statutory and non-statutory advocacy services are delivered by a new partnership of specialist advocacy organisations and co-ordinated through one central team.
-The service is called Total Voice and brings together advocates from VoiceAbility, Cambridgeshire Deaf Association and NYAS.
+In Peterborough all commissioned statutory and non-statutory advocacy services are delivered by a partnership of specialist advocacy organisations and co-ordinated through one central team.
+The service is called VoiceAbility and brings together advocates from VoiceAbility, Cambridgeshire Deaf Association and NYAS.